teplonogov/StickerCam/README.md

 First beta version of paper sricker camera.

 How it works:
-- `StickerProcessor` is responsible to all Core processes
+- `StickerProcessor` is responsible for all Core processes
 - Vision is resposible for segmentation (`SegmentationService`)
 - Sticker creation is build with Metal kernels (`AlphaMaskKernel`, `PaperMaskKernel`, `StickerKernel`, `Brush`)